EleanorBurgess0940/budget_tracker_ECB/README.md

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-There is a slight problem of the restart button not working but by performing a hard restart(press the ctrl key when hitting restart) it does in fact work.

 ## Table of Contents

 1. [Link](#link)